rouge-coder-png/risk-aware-RL/README.md

 <img src="side_by_side.png" alt="Our Forest Fire Environment" width="2000">

 In the environment, the agent's actions are represented as integers in the range [0, 3], corresponding to the four possible directions of movement.
-Observations are represented as flattened versions of the grid, with extra elements indicating the positions of the drone and the person.
-Rewards are given based on the agent's actions: -1 for each step taken, -100 for entering a fire cell, and +100 for reaching the person.
+Observations are represented as flattened versions of the grid, with extra elements indicating the positions of the drone and the person and the rewards are given based on the agent's actions: -1 for each step taken, -100 for entering a fire cell, and +100 for reaching the person.

 ## Agent
 The agent for this project is a DQN, defined in dqn_agent.py.
 It uses a Q-Network to estimate the Q-values of state-action pairs.
 The network takes as input the state of the environment and outputs a Q-value for each possible action.
 The agent's policy is to select the action with the highest Q-value.